JanneMattila/www/docs/_posts/2023-08-01-sharing-my-code-examples.markdown

 - [docs.microsoft.com/archive/blogs/jannemattila](https://docs.microsoft.com/en-us/archive/blogs/jannemattila/)

-I have always wanted share my code examples to make someone elese life a bit more easier.
+I have always wanted share my code examples to make someone elses life a bit more easier.

 I haven't been writing articles for a while, but I have been writing code examples and sharing them in GitHub.